betaflight/betaflight.com/docs/wiki/guides/current/Magnetometer.md

 - the CLI `status` command must show the correct hardware as being connected
 - the magnetometer must be oriented correctly, and the orientation must be checked
 - the magnetometer must be calibrated accurately
-- the user must set the local declination angle in the CLI
+- the local declination angle must be set in the CLI
+- the mag heading must be checked in Configurator, and compared to values reported from the compass of a mobile phone.
-- the user must confirm that the reported heading is correct while in flight, from mag alone
+- the user must confirm that the reported heading is correct while in flight, from mag alone, during test flights (enable Mag, disable GPS and show heading in the OSD)
 - the user must get GPS Rescue working properly, without Mag, before enabling the Mag
-- the user must make careful tests of GPS Rescue when adding Mag.
+- the user must make careful tests of GPS Rescue after later adding Mag.
 With Mag, the initial rotation/climb phase, and the descent phase, should show more accurate heading control, especially in windy conditions.
-If it makes no difference to the rescue, or causes problems, don't use it.
+If it makes no difference to the rescue, or causes problems, don't use Mag.

 :::danger
 DO NOT enable Mag if you rely on GPS rescue, until you are ABSOLUTELY CERTAIN that the Mag data is accurate and reliable!